 assessing and improving the Independent Review Process.

-The Accountability and Transparency Review Tea
+The Accountability and Transparency Review Team shall also assess the extent to which prior Accountability and Transparency Review recommendations have been implemented and the extent to which implementation of such recommendations has resulted in the intended effect.

+The Accountability and Transparency Review Team may recommend to the Board the termination or amendment of other periodic reviews required by this Section 4.6, and may recommend to the Board the creation of additional periodic reviews.

-This Accountability and Transparency Review Team should issue it
+This Accountability and Transparency Review Team should issue its final report within one year of convening its first meeting.

 The Accountability and Transparency Review shall be conducted no less frequently than every five years measured from the date the previous Accountability and Transparency Review Team was convened.